a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 As it turned out, there was enough wear that machining would be a necessary first step.
-I setup the saddle on the milling machine, and used gage blocks to align the surfaces in a way that would balance all of the dimensions I had measured.
+I setup the saddle on the milling machine, and used gage blocks to align the surfaces in a way that would balance all the dimensions I had measured.

 ![lathe](/assets/apron-conversion/saddle-4.jpg)